University League 2016

-All sites, including catering outlets, provide free drinking water and many have microwaves for students to encourage them to reuse bottles and bring leftovers for lunch.
+All sites provide free drinking water which can be found in catering outlets and water dispensers across the sites.
+Many sites have microwaves for students to encourage them to reuse bottles and bring leftovers for lunch.

 There are a number of ways for staff and students to engage with sustainability through our 'meet the tide' programme.
 The meet the tide website outlines our sustainability strategies and has the most recent blog posts, while our Twitter account is where you'll find our latest news.
 The carbon dashboard shows how the university and each college is performing regarding utility consumption and carbon emissions.
 Here, you can also submit suggestions to help us reach our reduction targets.

 The internal staff newsletter, The Big Picture, delivers updates to all staff and in the past this has included the university’s World Environment Day activities, Carbon emissions per student and future plans to embed sustainability in our buildings.

-All students and staff have the opportunity to contribute to the development and progress of the UAL Carbon Management Plan v6 2017 (PDF 1391KB) (CMP) and UAL’s new sustainability strategy – the ‘UAL Sustainability Manifesto (2016 - 2022) (PDF 99KB)’.
+All students and staff have the opportunity to contribute to the development and progress of the UAL Carbon Management Plan v7 2017 (PDF 3,854KB) (CMP) and UAL’s new sustainability strategy – the ‘UAL Sustainability Manifesto (2016 - 2022) (PDF 99KB)’.
 Anyone in the UAL community is able to join the Sustainability Working Group who, as explained in the CMP, meet on a regular basis to consider UAL’s progress against the CMP and other sustainability topics expressed in the Manifesto.
 The Group reports to the Sustainability Advisory Panel whose membership includes the Deputy Vice-Chancellor, the Director of Estates and the Head of Sustainability.

 Previous to Manifesto, three workshops were held across the colleges in 2015 to canvas people's opinions on the future direction sustainability at UAL.
 The findings of these workshops are available here: